sagemath/trac_to_gh/Issue 9221.md

 # Issue 9221: update matplotlib to svn and clean out the patches

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9221

 Original creator: jason